r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/shellcoding/C_Shellcode_Linux.md

 ### STEP-BY-STEP (HOW-TO)
 Execute all commands that are inside the grey box(s) sequencialy using only your terminal (console prompt).<br />
 This exercise its written to allow readers to copy/paste the all exercise without the need to call upon GUI(s) softwares.<br />
+'Or for those script kiddies that dosent waste time on reading descriptions like the above chapters' :) <br />

 <br /><br />